 “Initial Floating Payment Date” means November 20, 2000.

-“Initial Floating Payment Date (Breakage Costs) means any date after the Initial Floating Payment Date but on or before November 27, 2000 on which breakage costs are due to the Lenders with respect to payments made on the Initial Floating Payment Date.
+“Initial Floating Payment Date (Breakage Costs)” means any date after the Initial Floating Payment Date but on or before November 27, 2000 on which breakage costs are due to the Lenders with respect to payments made on the Initial Floating Payment Date.

 “Initial Increased Amounts” means, for the Initial Floating Payment Date, any amounts due and payable by the Trust on such date with respect to the Initial Tranche to any of the Finance Parties (as defined in the Initial Facility Agreement) pursuant to Section 8.4, 8.6 or 8.8 of the Initial Facility Agreement, calculated in accordance with the requirements set forth in the definition of Calculation Agent.